arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex3Task1" />
 #### Task 1 - Registering the Customer Manager Application for Push Notifications####

 Before you can send notifications through WNS, you must register your application with the Windows developer center that supports the end-to-end process for submitting, certifying, and managing applications for sale in the Windows Store.
-When you register your application with the Dashboard, you are given credentials â€” a Package security identifier (SID) and a secret key â€” which your Web site will use to authenticate itself with WNS.
+When you register your application with the Dashboard, you are given credentials — a Package security identifier (SID) and a secret key — which your Web site will use to authenticate itself with WNS.

 In this task you will obtain the information necessary to enable your application to communicate with WNS and Live Connect.